 Develop and create your techniques for composing to screen while working in both collaborative and independent environments.

-Group sessions will introduce, discuss and engage students in current projects, collaborations and film music festivals.
 Tutorials support individual creative activity in music composition in composition for screen projects.
 They will be guided by individual aesthetic choices, as well as project based concerns.
 Key components addressed include:

 1. creative vision